QR Code of URL of this presentation.

 • Lawsuits will probably come soon.

-Data Conversion Wasted Resources
+Data Sharing Wasted Resources

 An illustration depicting a data conversion process.
 The diagram shows data being transformed from one format or structure to another, with arrows indicating the flow between different stages or steps of conversion.
 This could represent migrating data between software systems, such as converting patient records into a new format for compatibility with a new practice management system.

-Data Conversion Wasted Resources
+Data Sharing Wasted Resources

 • Data conversion is a tedious repetitive process: developers keep reverse engineering and don't share their work.